2.c.1.b) Uniform rectilinear motion (URM) and relativity

-In SR, this definition is the same, but the Lorentz transformations affect space and time and the concept of relativistic mass and proper mass or mass at rest appear.
+In SR, this definition is the same, but the Lorentz transformations affect space, time, and the concept of relativistic mass and proper mass or mass at rest appear.

-In GR, due to the Principle of Equivalence, the concept of inertial reference frame is changed and the mass is invariant.
+In GR, due to the Principle of Equivalence, the concept of inertial reference frame changes and the mass is invariant.

 Inertial systems and accelerated systems

 In any case, one talks about inertial and non-inertial systems but does not use the terms accelerated or non-accelerated systems, because there are systems that are not in motion, but considered as accelerated because of the principle of equivalence between gravity and acceleration from Einstein’s General Relativity.